Equipping Africa’s science that solves Africa’s developmental challenges

 • Failing to report suspected or actual cases of SEAH or child abuse

-8. Prevention Measures
+Prevention Measures

-• Recruitment: Pre-employment checks, including background and reference verification
+Recruitment: Pre-employment checks, background verification

-• Training: Mandatory SEAH and child protection training for all personnel
+Training: Mandatory SEAH and child protection training

-• Community Awareness: Beneficiaries informed about their rights and reporting channels
+Community Awareness: Beneficiaries informed of rights

-9. Reporting & Response
+Reporting & Response

 • Reporting Channels: Accessible, confidential mechanisms (hotline, email)